Beijing, the capital of China, has a highly developed transportation system for traveling to and within the city.

-Beijing Capital International Airport is the largest airport in China, the busiest in Asia, and second busiest in the world in terms of passenger throughput.
-It is located about 25 kilometers (16 miles) northeast of central Beijing.
+Capital International is the largest airport in China, the busiest in Asia, and second busiest in the world in terms of passenger output.
+It is about 25 kilometers (16 miles) northeast of central Beijing.

 The Airport Express

 The Airport Express is a subway line, 28 kilometers (17.4 miles) long.
 It links Dongzhimen (东直门) and Terminal 3 and Terminal 2 of Capital Airport, via Sanyuanqiao (三元桥).